Section detail

 - Required by employment:

-- Injuries resulting from the worker performing a recreational activity during employment are considered to have arisen out of employment if:
+- Injuries resulting from a worker performing a recreational activity during employment are considered to have arisen out of employment if all of the following apply:

 - The injury occurred at a facility or location provided or approved by the employer, and